treeverse/lakeFS/docs/integrations/glue_metastore.md

 ---

-# Using lakeFS with the Glue Metastore
+# Using lakeFS with the Glue Catalog

 {% include toc_2-3.html %}

 ## About Glue Metastore

 [AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/tables-described.html) has a metastore that can store metadata related to Hive and other services (such as Spark and Trino).
 It has metadata such as the location of the table, information about columns, partitions and much more.